 First, it’s important to understand the differences between recreational diving and professional diving.
 Recreational divers dive for the adventure and underwater exploration.
 Professional divers love these things, too, but they are also specially trained to teach and guide others in their underwater adventures.

-Next, you can go on to become a PADI Open Water Scuba Instructor (OWSI).
-This will build on your Divemaster knowledge and develop your teaching skills.
+To become a PADI Pro, you must first complete the PADI Divemaster course which will hone your scuba diving skills and prepare you to assist scuba instructors and supervise diving activities.
+Next, you can go on to become a PADI Open Water Scuba Instructor (OWSI), to build on your Divemaster knowledge and develop your teaching skills.
 An OWSI can teach all of the core PADI courses up to the Divemaster rating.
 OWSI’s can also earn PADI Specialty Instructor ratings, such as Wreck Diving Instructor, to expand their course offerings.

 A PADI Pro is someone who has extensively developed their underwater skills, leadership abilities, teaching abilities, and role of responsibility among the diving community.
 Undertaking a PADI Professional course is the crucial step in crafting a successful career in diving!